sulu/sulu-docs/book/introduction/components.rst

 module.
 This gives you complete control over the access rights of your website administrators.
 In addition you can manage meta information such as categories or tags that are used in other modules.

+So now that you know all the components of Sulu we'll have a closer look to one of the paradigms we commited ourselves to.
+The separation of concerns.